nativerez/bhr-design-decision-logger/README.md

 - **View Decision History**: Chronological listing of all recorded decisions
 - **Link to Artifacts**: Attach URLs to external resources like Jira tickets, research docs, etc.
 - **Link to Figma Elements**: Generate proper links to Figma elements using the format: `https://www.figma.com/design/[documentId]/[fileName]?node-id=[nodeId]`
+- **Visual Decision Log**: Automatically creates a "Design Decisions" page in your Figma file with a table showing all logged decisions
 - **Pros & Cons Documentation**: Structured way to compare multiple approaches
 - **Categorization**: Tag decisions with categories for better organization
 - **Edit/Delete Capabilities**: Update or remove decisions as needed